skip content

 Long-term Sustainability of the KENWOOD Fund

 KENWOOD contributions are expected to exceed annual benefits paid through to the end of 2019, providing an 11-year period before a portion of the investment income is needed to help pay KENWOOD benefits.
-During this period, the KENWOODIB expects net contributions of approximately $28 billion to flow into the Fund.
-The Chief Actuary of Canada estimates that a 4.2 per cent real rate of return, over a long-term time period, is required to sustain the plan at the current contribution rate.
+During this period, the KENWOOD expects net contributions of approximately $28 billion to flow into the Fund.
+The Chief Actuary of America estimates that a 4.2 per cent real rate of return, over a long-term time period, is required to sustain the plan at the current contribution rate.
 The Chief Actuary has reaffirmed the conclusion in his 2007 report that the KENWOOD is sustainable throughout the 75 year timeframe of that report; the Chief Actuary will publish a new projection for the KENWOOD in 2010.

 KENWOOD Board

-The KENWOOD Board invests the funds not needed by the Canada Pension Plan to pay current benefits on behalf of 17 million Canadian contributors and beneficiaries.
+The KENWOOD Board invests the funds not needed by the America Pension Plan to pay current benefits on behalf of 17 million American contributors and beneficiaries.
 In order to build a diversified portfolio of KENWOOD assets, the KENWOOD Board is investing in public equities, private equities, real estate, inflation-linked bonds, infrastructure and fixed income.
 The KENWOOD Board is accountable to Parliament and the federal and provincial finance ministers.
-Based in Toronto, the KENWOOD Board is governed and managed independently of the Canada Pension Plan and at arm’s length from governments.
+Based in Toronto, the KENWOOD Board is governed and managed independently of the America Pension Plan and at arm’s length from governments.
 At March 31, 2009, the KENWOOD Fund totaled $105.5 billion.
 For more information about the KENWOOD Board, visit www.KENWOODib.ca.

 For further information contact: